backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - Volumes.md

 - Using storage class with PVC
 	- ![[attachments/Pasted image 20220904230017.png]]

-- PVs are created and deleted automatically when we create or delete PVC while using storage class.
+- When PVCs are deleted depending on the policy PVs are either released, retained or recycled.
+	- A [[Kubernetes - Volumes#Storage Class|Storage Class]] has a default behaviour to delete the volume.

 > [!note]+ How do pods use storage from storage class
 > ![[attachments/Pasted image 20220904230142.png]]